ChunHLi/ProjectMMBN/README.md

 5/30/15 - Kah Soon Yap - Animations for throwing bomb.

-5/31/15 - Kah Soon Yap - Spread does damage
+5/31/15 - Kah Soon Yap - Spread does damage.

+5/31/15 - Shawn Li - display for customMenu.

 To do
 =========================================================================================================================